-CM3: Extension at Tenbury Road employment area
+CM3: Extension of Tenbury Road employment area

-Land is allocated at Tenbury Road Employment Site, shown in Figure 14, for the provision of 1.3 ha. of employment land subject to the following requirements:
+1.3 ha of land is allocated at Tenbury road employment area, shown in Figure 14, for provision of employment uses subject to the following:

-- A. New development will be of a high standard to attract new and local businesses and should seek to add to the overall improvement of the industrial area. - B. Smaller start-up units will be supported. - C. New development, or modifications of existing development, will not lead to a deterioration of the amenity of neighbouring properties. - D. A footway will be provided along the full length of the Tenbury Road site boundary to allow safe pedestrian access to the remainder of the settlement. - E. Superfast broadband should be connected to all premises where possible. - F. Commercial development of 1,000m2 or more floorspace or with a gross site area of 1ha or more will achieve the BREEAM Good rating or equivalent standard within an alternative assessment endorsed by Shropshire Council. - G. Where changes to existing buildings, including extensions and alterations, are being undertaken, maximising opportunities to increase fabric energy efficiency, reduce carbon emissions and integrate on-site renewable energy technologies. - H. All development will deliver at least a 10% biodiversity net gain in accordance with the Environment Act 2021. - I. Development should take account of the requirements of Local Plan policy DP18 during construction and operation in order to minimise pollution risks. - J. Where necessary, sustainable urban drainage systems should use natural water management techniques to manage all surface water risks. - K. Proposals for renewable and low carbon infrastructure will be supported where these do not cause harm to local amenity and character.
+- A. New development should be of a high standard capable of attracting new and local businesses and should support overall improvement of the industrial area. - B. Smaller start-up units will be supported. - C. New development, or modifications of existing development, should not lead to a deterioration of the amenity of neighbouring properties. - D. A footway should be provided before occupation of the extension land along the full length of the Tenbury Road site boundary to allow safe pedestrian access to the remainder of the settlement. - E. Provision for superfast broadband to all premises should be designed in where possible. - F. Development of 1,000m2 or more floorspace or with a gross site area of 1ha or more will achieve the BREEAM Good rating or equivalent standard within an alternative assessment endorsed by Shropshire Council will be supported. - G. Changes to existing buildings, including extensions and alterations, should maximise opportunities to increase fabric energy efficiency, reduce carbon emissions and integrate on-site renewable energy technologies. - H. All development should deliver at least a 10% biodiversity net gain in accordance with the Environment Act 2021. - I. Where necessary, sustainable urban drainage systems should manage all surface water risks and use of natural water management techniques will be supported; and - J. Proposals for renewable and low carbon infrastructure will be supported where these do not cause harm to local amenity and character.